benopotamus/htmx-ext-shoelace/README.md

 # htmx-ext-shoelace

-An extension to make [Shoelace](https://shoelace.style/) elements work seamlessly (as possible) with HTMX.
+An extension to make [Shoelace](https://shoelace.style/) elements work seamlessly (as possible) with htmx.

 ## Usage

-1. Import HTMX and the extension
+1. Import htmx and the extension

 ```
 <script src="htmx.js"></script>